oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

     ![Key Vault](./images/image-2025-7-24_16-12-59.png "On the endpoint details page, add the default wallet and click save")

-8. Verify that the permissions of the Default Wallet (LIVELABS\_DB\_WALLET) show 'Read, Write, Manage Wallet' by checking the **Access to Wallets** section of this page
+8. Verify that the permissions of the default wallet (LIVELABS\_DB\_WALLET) show 'Read, Write, Manage Wallet' by checking the **Access to Wallets** section of this page

     ![Key Vault](./images/Screenshot_2025-10-03_13.56.15.png "Check the permissions of the default wallet")